 The Progress Club met on March 7.
 Hostess was Karen Becker.
 Seventeen members were present.

-Preceptor Pi Chapter of Beta Sigma Phi met March 1 at the CPI Annex.
+Preceptor Pi Chapter of Beta Sigma Phi met March 15 at the home of Reta Lucas.
 President Brenda Black led the meeting.

 Page 1 of 1